The 2024 award program will be launched soon.

-To continue Dr. Wainberg’s vision of fostering innovative HIV research and knowledge sharing, and through the generous support of ViiV Healthcare, CAHR has established the “Mark Wainberg Fund” to assist Canadian basic science researchers – working in the realm of HIV virology – to present their work at accredited meetings in Canada and internationally.
+To continue Dr. Wainberg’s vision of fostering innovative HIV research and knowledge sharing, and through the generous support of ViiV Healthcare, CAHR established the “Mark Wainberg Fund” in 2017 to assist Canadian basic science researchers – working in the realm of HIV virology – to present their work at accredited meetings in Canada and internationally.
 CAHR thanks ViiV Healthcare for their support of this program.

 A maximum of $2,500 (CAD) will be available per awardee for travel to an accredited conference.